chinzhengjie/ZJ_Portfolio/Cyclistic Case Study/README.md

 ## Approach

-The main question of the case study is this: How do annual members and casual riders use Cyclistic bikes differently?
+The 2 main questions of the case study are:

+1. How do annual members and casual riders use Cyclistic bikes differently?
-I opted to analyse the data and see what insights I could find.???

-As the data was extremely large, I found it easier to work on the data with R Desktop.
+2. How can Cyclistic design marketing strategies aimed at converting casual riders into annual members?

+The purpose of this project is to identify any potentially useful trends found in the data for each user type (member and casual).
+I mainly focused on segregating the data by the user type, followed by the days of the week and months of the year in order to find any difference between the usage of members and casual users throughout different time periods.
+Additionally, I will also point out any unsual characteristics of the data that I come across.

+I haved detailed my process and findings below.

 <br/>